polybar/polybar-scripts/skeleton/README.md

 # Script: { name }

+{ A short description of what your script does. }

+## Dependencies

-{ A short description of what your script does.
-Perhaps a few words about the dependencies and requirements, if necessary }
+{ Perhaps a few words about the dependencies and requirements, if necessary }

 ## Module